milkboy/Cyber-Security-Base---Course-Project-I/doc/report.md

 - deploy WAR on tomcat/GlassFish/...: `mvn package` produces the WAR in target/

 Oh, and the admin username is "ted", and password "ted".

+The proposed fixes are also stored in the `FIX` branch, for easy application ;)

 ### A1 Injection
 The admin page has a method for showing a single signup, like